Moussycat/Moussycat/README.md

 :star2: I’m a women in STEM

-I am Louise, an electronics engineer who enjoys *understanding how things work* and turning ideas into practical designs.
-I am particularly interested in *RF, analog electronics, PCB design and embedded systems, and I like being involved from the first calculations through to a working prototype.
+I am Louise, an electronics engineer who enjoys **understanding how things work* and turning ideas into practical designs.
+I am particularly interested in *RF, analog electronics, PCB design and embedded systems*, and I like being involved from the first calculations through to a working prototype.

 My ability to *go into detail* and *quickly understanding new concepts* enables me to grasp the challenges of technologies and projects, and anticipate future questions and research needs.